 obtain adequate medical treatment.

-out for policies such as “uninsured/underinsured motorist bodily
+such as “uninsured/underinsured motorist bodily injury” or

-injury” or “uninsured motorist/underinsured property damage.”
+“uninsured motorist/underinsured property damage.”

-you may be forced to sue the uninsured motorist directly.
+be forced to sue the uninsured motorist directly.
 Texas is considered

 a no-fault state, meaning that if the uninsured driver caused your accident,

-injuries and property damage, you may be entitled to sue for damages.
+injuries, and property damage, you may be entitled to sue for damages.

 Unfortunately, if a motorist cannot afford adequate car insurance, it